SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/test-matter-certs-for-development.md

 This component is meant for the firmware to refer to the credentials injected by the provisioning tool.

-Once this is completed you can build your image and flash the \<image\>.s37 using Simplicity Studio.
+Once this is completed, you can build your image and flash the \<image\>.s37 using Simplicity Studio.

 ### Store Commissionable Data (NVM3), Attestation Data CD,PAI, DAC (Main Flash)